bryancwilson/Music-AI-Research/README.md

 a higher level of originality then that of generative supervised learning models.

 ### Methodology
-It is common for path planning problems that utilize Machine Learning employ Reinforcement Learning techniques.
-For step wise music composition, I decided to approach this as a path planning problem.
+It is common for path planning problems that utilize Machine Learning to employ Reinforcement Learning techniques.
+For step wise music composition, I decided to this approach would be most suitable as stepwise composition following a strict criteria can be viewed as analogous to finding the optimal path.
+For this project I designed my own environment and reward function in addition to employing a Q-Learning Model.
+Below, I go into more detail in addition to including code snippets and visualizations regarding my methodology.

 #### Environment
 One of the necessary components for a reinforcement learning model is an environment.
 An environment is a model of the conditions for which the agents must learn through taking actions given a certain state.
 For this project I choose a grand staff (treble and bass cleff